I put CEO on my 1st Business Card. I also once believed in the Tooth Fairy.

 Most entrepreneurs / founders will put “CEO” on their first business card when starting a company.
 And I was no different back when I started my first company.
 But I quickly (eventually) learned/realized a few things that would have a dramatic impact on my entrepreneurial career — past, present and future…

-- I REALIZED… that being a CEO (or at least a successful one) requires a very unique set of skills — which I believe the majority of entrepreneurs / startup founders do NOT necessarily possess.
+- I REALIZED… that being a CEO (or at least a successful one) requires a unique set of skills — which the majority of entrepreneurs (including me!) do NOT possess.
+[But, GOOD NEWS: there’s nothing in the definition of “Entrepreneur” that mentions “CEO!”]

 2) I REALIZED… that the following are actually three very different things:

-… and that A. B. and C. can often require very different mindsets, skill sets, personality types, etc., particularly for the CEO (or at least a successful one).
+… and that A. B. and C. can often require very different mindsets, skill sets, personality types, etc.

 3) I REALIZED…